MicahElliott/wunderbar/README.md

 This project started out as a Zsh script using OpenWeatherMap.
-I found Wunderground to be a more reliable and accurate service and wanted to rewrite it in Clojure.
+I found Wunderground to be a more reliable and accurate service and wanted to rewrite it in Clojure to be more robust.
 So this builds on some things learned from Weatherbar.
-This version is missing OWM's sunup/sundown feature, which was kinda' nice.
+This version is missing OWM's sunup/sundown time feature, which was kinda' nice.

 ## License